 One other consideration: longevity of the workflow.
 NL2SQL tools tend to live alongside an existing analytics stack (warehouse, BI tool, query editor).
 An AI data analyst tends to replace several layers of that stack, because once an agent can plan, execute, and explain analyses end-to-end, the dashboards and ad-hoc query tools above it become optional.
 Teams that want incremental adoption usually start with NL2SQL inside their existing tools.
 Teams that want to compress the stack usually move directly to an AI data analyst.

 Performance is where AI-driven analytical tools most often fall apart.
 Many products demo well on toy datasets and degrade past a few hundred thousand rows.
 Production workloads routinely involve tens of millions to billions of rows, so this matters.
+Academic text-to-SQL suites such as Spider and BIRD measure query correctness, not wall-clock federated execution at tens of millions of rows — so scale claims need explicit test conditions.

-InfiniSynapse runs validated benchmarks at production scale:
+InfiniSynapse runs validated internal benchmarks at production scale (not third-party audited):

 The fastest way to evaluate this workflow is to run a question you already know the answer to.
 Five minutes, three steps: